Menu Close

 Kirsten McConnachie

-Kirsten's research interests span several disciplines, including criminology, victimology, transitional justice, refugee studies and legal anthropology.
-She has published on issues including governance by armed groups; the history and management of refugee camps; legal pluralism and non-state justice systems; forced migration in southeast Asia; the role of victims in transitional justice; and constitutional reform.
-A common thread in this work is a focus on pluralistic governance and on the role of non-state actors in governance.
+Kirsten's primary area of research is refugee law from a socio-legal and interdisciplinary perspective.
+She has published in areas including governance by armed groups; the history and management of refugee camps; legal pluralism and non-state justice systems; legal anthropology and informal governance; forced migration in southeast Asia; the role of victims in transitional justice; and constitutional reform.
+Kirsten's research has been funded by major funders including the Leverhulme Trust, AHRC, John Fell Fund, Wenner-Gren Foundation and the Emslie Horniman Trust.
+In addition to work in refugee and forced migration studies, she is currently working on a Leverhulme-funded socio-legal study of community land ownership in Scotland.

 Experience